Coronavirus (COVID-19) Investment Update

 Talk to us before switching

 If you are thinking about switching investment options due to market volatility, we encourage you to talk to us before doing so.
-BUSSQ provides advice over the phone at no cost about choosing investment options.
-Call us on 1800 692 877 for advice on switching investment options.
+As a BUSSQ member you have access to personal financial advice on investment choice at no extra cost*.
+Call us on 1800 692 877.

 You can switch your investment option at any time if you are a member of Premium Choice, however you should consider any long-term ramifications that switching may have.

 Upgrade to Premium Choice online at no cost now.

 *Personal advice is limited to BUSSQ products and is advice on insurance, investment choice, contributions and retirement.
 The cost of this advice is included in the BUSSQ Trustee related costs and this advice is provided by Link Advice Pty Ltd (ABN 36 105 811 836 AFSL 258145).

 This information is general advice only and does not take into account or consider your personal objectives, financial situation or needs.
 Before acting, you should review the relevant Product Disclosure Statement to ensure you have all the information about the relevant BUSSQ product and how it works and consider the appropriateness of the information to your needs or seek independent advice from a properly qualified professional.
 Past performance is not a reliable indicator of future performance.
 Prepared by BUSS (Queensland) Pty Ltd (ABN 15 065 081 281, AFSL 237860) as Trustee for BUSSQ (BUSSQ Fund, ABN 85 571 332 201).